-199 Overall framework
+Overall framework

-The overall view of the proposed system architecture is presented in Figure 2.
-The data is gathered from the sensors in the corresponding WWTP to be processed further.
-Several challenges have been encountered during processing of the data, which are outlined in the subsequent section, followed by a detailed description of the neural network architecture.
+The overall view of the proposed system architecture is presented in Fig. 2.
+The data are gathered from the sensors in the corresponding WWTP to be further processed.
+Several challenges have been encountered during processing of the data, which are outlined in the next section, followed by a detailed description of the neural network architecture.